-Under the NDIS, participants (or carers) are responsible for understanding their care plan, its budgets and connecting to the supports and services to achieve the goals in the care plan.
-For many this can be a new and daunting task.
+Under the NDIS participants (or carers) are responsible for understanding their care plan, its budgets and connecting to the supports and services needed to achieve the goals set out in the care plan.
+For many people this process is completely new and may seem like a daunting task.
 However, the NDIA enables registered individuals or providers to deliver support coordination services to NDIS participants to help with this process.
-This is called Support Coordination and it could be funded separately in a participant’s NDIS plan.
+This is called Support Coordination.
+Support Coordination could be funded separately in a participant’s NDIS plan.

 Support coordinators optimise the flexibility in the core supports to implement the plan.
 They do not make judgements about the adequacy of a plan, or request unscheduled plan reviews on behalf of clients.

 For most clients, the need for support coordination is expected to decrease as capacity is increased and for this reason support coordinators are not funded to provide: